 Gann Theory on the CMT Exam

 W.D.
 Gann's work on geometric and time-based analysis represents some of the most unique concepts in technical analysis.
-Gann theory is tested on CMT Level 2 (Classical Methods) and Level 3 (integration essays).
+Gann theory is tested in Level II classical methods and Level III integrated short answers.

 For the full curriculum breakdown, see the CMT Exam Guide 2026.